VeryGoodOpenSource/dart_frog/docs/docs/advanced/web_socket.md

 We need to refactor the request handler to be `async` and return a `Future<Response>` when using the `webSocketHandler`.
 :::

-The `webSocketHandler` will handle upgrading HTTP requests to WebSocket connections and provides an `onConnection` callback which exposes the `WebSocketChannel` as well as an optional subprotocol.
+The `webSocketHandler` will handle upgrading `HTTP` requests to WebSocket connections and provides an `onConnection` callback which exposes the `WebSocketChannel` as well as an optional subprotocol.

-## Receiving Messages on the Server
+## Receiving Messages from the Client

 Next, we can subscribe to the stream of messages exposed by the `WebSocketChannel`: